 At the turn of the millennium I invested in a Nikon SF-200 Auto Slide Feeder diapositive slide and negative film scanner, and set about carefully choosing and scanning a wide variety of rare and unique images, black-and-white and colour, with a view to making a final selection for a dual-language picture book, to be called The Other Face of Ibiza I La Otra Cara de Ibiza.

 In this section of the website there are nine sub-sectons, each containing numbered photographic images: Eivissa Pagesés (Ibicenco Countrywomen), Eivissa Pagésos (Ibicenco Farmers), Eivissa Ball Pagès (Folk Dancing), Eivissa Campo (Countryside), Eivissa Mar (Sea and Coastline), Eivissa Es Vedrá (Iconic Rock), Eivissa Inglesisa (Rual Churches), Eivissa Posta de Sol (Sunsets), and Eivissa Ses Matançe des Porc (Pig-Slaughtering Ceremony).
-A tenth Eivissa Miscellabeous, features numbered photographic images which will be regularly updated, offering a continuous selection of rare photograph quality prints for sale.
+A tenth Eivissa Miscellabeous, features numbered photographic images which will be regularly updated, offering a continuous selection of rare and unigue photograph dirable high-quality prints for sale.

 With hindsight and in view of my then newfound passion for photography, it almost seems as if it was fate which brought me to this legendary island to witness and capture on film the final decades of a vanishing golden era.

 In the mid-1990s I was busy scanning images one morning at my Sant Antoni office, when our 'Anthropology' columnist, Kirk W Huffman, came in to send a fax and said, "Hardy, your problem is that you store and hide away this important work when it should be out there for people to see."
 But this was prior to the worldwide web, and the time still wasn't right as most of the images were unpreared, and in any case, I was in no rush.
-The diapositive slides and film negatives weren't perishable, and they would come into their own in years to come.
+The diapositive slides and fnegatives films weren't perishable, and they would come into their own in years to come.
 My images are now ready, I am happy to say, and the time has eventually arrived for them to be published online - 'out there for people to see and appreciate.'

 The preservation of History Culture is essential to human existence.